Application Deadline: August 10, 2017

 Summary of Eligibility Criteria

-Eligible projects under The MasterCard Foundation Fund for Rural Prosperity must meet the following criteria:
+Eligible projects under The MasterCard Foundation Fund for Rural Prosperity are required to meet the following criteria:

 - The proposal must be for a project within an institution.

-- Projects may be proposed by a single institution or by a partnership of two or more of them (which could include a non-governmental organization); however, the proposal must be made by one company acting as the lead organization.
+- Projects may be proposed by a single institution or by a partnership of two or more of them (which could include a non-governmental organization); however, the lead applicant must be a for-profit entity.

-- Projects for the Innovation Competition must take place in one of the countries listed as eligible for the Innovation Competition.
+- Projects for the 2017 Rolling Competition must take place in one of the countries listed as eligible.

-- Projects must demonstrate the potential to increase the provision of financial services to financially excluded poor people in rural areas of eligible countries.
+- Projects must demonstrate the potential to increase the provision of financial services to smallholder farmers in eligible countries.